ClaudiaLopezLagosGlez/Eyes-Movements/README.md

 🎯 Description of the project:
 This is an academic activity that I did as part of the MIT Xpro Full Stack Developer Program.
 It consists of creating through Javascript eye movement linked to the      mouse.
 I added to the activity as extracurricular a design with HTML and CSS, which is minimalist and I was inspired by the famous Cookie Monster of Sesame Street     (Created by, Jim Henson 1967).
 To    give it a better look I changed the mouse icon for a cookie icon.
 I hope you like it.

-✨ How to run:
+✨ How to run: This project works with "Mouse Events", which are a popular way to bind DOM elements to events.

-🚀 Technologies:
+🚀 Technologies:JavaScript, HTML, Css

-✅ Requirements:
+✅ Requirements:Installing Git and Copy the repository: https://github.com/ClaudiaLopezLagosGlez/Eyes-Movements.git

-♻️ Roadmap of future improvements:
+♻️ Roadmap of future improvements: With Css and Boostrap Implement more design to achieve the Cookie Monster .
+Add some paragraph describing the Cookie Monster.

-©️ License information:
+©️ License information:This repository was made under the MIT license

- Made with ❤️ by Claudia L.